Global Virtual Team Drama

 1) Confront Your Fears

 That is the hardest part of self-development.
-Often our ego is strong and demands that we nurture it daily.
-It is like the flesh-eating plant in “Little Shop of Horrors”.
+Often, our ego is strong and demands that we nurture it daily.
+It is like the flesh-eating plant in “Little Shop of Horrors.”
 The ego needs fodder.
 We have built ways of showing ourselves that we are worthy.
-It could be the new certificate that you have to attain, the endorsements on LinkedIn, or the positive feedback you expect in your performance reviews and your 360 evaluation.
+It could be the new certificate you must attain, the endorsements on LinkedIn, or the positive feedback you expect in your performance reviews and 360 evaluation.
 Your behavior is driven by optimizing your evaluation, turnover, and other Key Performance Indicators.
 Learn to be self-sufficient without depending on numbers that prove you are a superhero!

 2) Identify Formal Roles and Responsibilities

-While every team needs formal roles and responsibilities most conflicts occur at the handover points.
-In a fully functioning and high-performing team, everyone also supports the other team member when they sense that the other team member is overloaded or when they feel that they have the capacity.
+While every team needs formal roles and responsibilities, most conflicts occur at the handover points.
+In a fully functioning and high-performing team, everyone also supports the other team members when they sense that the other team member is overloaded or when they feel that they have the capacity.
 The more dispersed and virtual the team works, the harder it is to see how much capacity everyone has.
-It is your job as the leader to identify the gaps and to build a feedback loop where team members can openly communicate when they feel overloaded or when they do not have enough challenging work.
+It is your job as the leader to identify the gaps and build a feedback loop where team members can openly communicate when they feel overloaded or do not have enough challenging work.
 You probably understand that every team member needs a healthy mix of challenges and routine tasks in order to be satisfied at work.

 3) Unmask the Informal Roles